-The two main Trade Shows in the mid sixties were the "British Musical Instrument Industries" Fair (annually in late August), and the "Frankfurt Musikmesse" (annually late April or early May).
+The two main shows in the mid sixties were the "British Musical Instrument Industries" Fair - the Russell Hotel Fair (annually in late August) - and the "Frankfurt Musikmesse" (annually late February or early March).
 Material on these shows is being collected on the Vox AC100 website.

-Perhaps worth adding that a Super Beatle amplifier - amplifier section and speaker cabinet - was produced in perspex by Thomas Organ in the USA in 1966, emulating JMI.
+It is perhaps worth adding that a Super Beatle amplifier - amplifier section and speaker cabinet - was produced in perspex by Thomas Organ in the USA in 1966, emulating JMI.
 See the pictures below.

 Detail from the picture above.
 Images of a 1964 dealer catalogue, a copy of which can be seen clearly on the AC30's podium, are on this page.

-For the time being, a single picture probably of one of the amps from 1964 - note the blue speakers.
+For the time being, a single picture perhaps of one of the amps from 1964 - note the blue speakers.
 But could this be from 1963?
 Possibly the amp exhibited by Dallas in 1973?

 Partly reconstructed, the replaced parts (unspecified) painted in silver.
 Copper panel.
 The speakers are Celestion T1088s - model number visible on the gasket.